matplotlib/matplotlib/doc/devel/conduct/CoC_reporting_manual.rst

 * Coordinating voluntary mediation: if all involved parties agree, the Committee may facilitate a mediation process as detailed above.
-* Remind publicly, and point out that some behavior/actions/language have been judged inappropriate and why in the current context, or can but hurtful to some people, requesting the community to self-adjust.
+* Remind publicly, and point out that some behavior/actions/language have been judged inappropriate and why in the current context, or can be hurtful to some people, requesting the community to self-adjust.
 * A private reprimand from the committee to the individual(s) involved.
 In this case, the group chair will deliver that reprimand to the individual(s) over email, cc'ing the group.
 * A public reprimand.
 In this case, the committee chair will deliver that reprimand in the same venue that the violation occurred, within the limits of practicality.
-E.g., the original mailing list for an email violation, but for a chat room discussion where the person/context may be gone, they can be reached by other means.
+For example, the original mailing list for an email violation, but for a chat room discussion where the person/context may be gone, they can be reached by other means.
 The group may choose to publish this message elsewhere for documentation purposes.
 * A request for a public or private apology, assuming the reporter agrees to this idea: they may at their discretion refuse further contact with the